EtherTyper/santa/README.md

 ### Almost Done

 Awesome!
 You have your own copy of Santa's List to record changes to.
 This is also what your kids will use if you give them push access.
 If not, they'll use _**their own forks**_ of _**your fork**_.
 Next, you need to set them up to supply patches to the list.

+## Access

+Yay!
+Now, you just need to give them access.
+If you followed my rules for the command line git